CyberJoly Drim

 "CyberJoly Drim" is a cyberpunk short story by Polish author Antonina Liedtke.
 In the story, the heroine abandons her body in favour of a digital existence.
 The story was first published on Liedtke's personal website in 1998 before being reprinted by Fenix magazine in 1999.

 The story won the most prestigious Polish award for science fiction and fantasy stories (the Janusz A. Zajdel Award), as well as two others, but was negatively reviewed by several writers connected with the leading Polish science fiction and fantasy magazine, Nowa Fantastyka, which had rejected the story before it was submitted to Fenix.
 Several critics argued that it had no literary merit and criticized those who nominated it for awards or voted for it in them.
 Other critics praised its depiction of Internet culture, situating its criticism as a reaction to Internet culture by those unfamiliar with it, as well as arguing that some negative reviews were influenced by the reviewers dislike for the story's author, who was an outsider to the closed, male world of Polish SF literary fandom.

 Plot

 Jola (CyberJoly) is a computer graphic designer working on the Internet who is not enjoying her life; her husband bores her and her physical needs are unimportant.
-She finds fulfilment in cyberspace, where she becomes fascinated by a person with the nickname Carramba.
-Longing for him, she sends a humorous letter-song to a romantic website, which unexpectedly becomes a hit on the charts.
-Then she creates an animation that becomes even more popular.
-She finally meets Carramba and they get married, but her life quickly becomes mundane again.
+She finds fulfillment in cyberspace, where she once became fascinated by a person with the nickname Carramba.
+Longing for him, she sent a humorous letter-song to a romantic website, which unexpectedly became a hit on the charts.
+Then she created an animation that became even more popular.
+She finally met Carramba and they got married, but her life quickly became mundane again.
 Disappointed with her life, with the help of friends she had made online, Jola decides to completely cut off herself from the physical world, donating elements of her body to the bank, keeping only her mind, which is connected to the Internet.